-Rather than scaling up a purely simulated dataset, which is unlikely to capture the complexity and richness of real data, we conduct both tests using the 2018 Cooperative Congressional Election Study (CCES), a large-scale electoral survey commonly used by political scientists that encompasses a nationally representative sample of 60,000 respondents in the United States.
-We focus on the subset of personal profile questions asked to all respondents, in addition to a selection of voting- and political activity-related questions (full details are provided in Appendix [5]).
-To generate a baseline sample for the column-wise test, we remove all columns that are perfectly collinear or that contain at least 10,000 missing values (which generally indicates structural missingness associated with survey flow) and all rows that contain responses of "don't know."
-This leaves a sample of 30,421 rows and 144 variables, the latter consisting of a mixture of nominal, ordered, binary, and continuous types.
+Rather than scaling up a purely simulated dataset, which is unlikely to capture the complexity and richness of real data, we conduct both tests using the 2018 Cooperative Congressional Election Study (CCES), a large-scale electoral survey commonly used by political scientists that encompasses a representative sample of 60,000 respondents in the United States.
+We focus on the subset of personal profile questions asked to all respondents, in addition to a selection of voting- and political activity-related questions (details are provided in Appendix 5).
+To generate a baseline sample for the column-wise test, we remove all columns that are perfectly collinear or that contain at least 10,000 missing values (which generally indicates structural missingness associated with survey flow) and all rows with responses of "don't know."
+This leaves a sample of 30,421 rows and 144 variables.
 Once categorical variables are one-hot encoded, there are 443 "effective" columns.

-To examine the effect of increasing dataset width on imputation speed, we randomly draw columns without replacement from the formatted CCES sample based on a target number of effective columns.
-We vary this target from 25 to 400, generating 10 datasets per target.
+To examine the effect of increasing dataset width on imputation speed, we randomly draw columns without replacement from the baseline sample based on a target number of effective columns, which we vary from 25 to 400.
 If, after selecting a given variable, the number of effective columns is more than 25% higher than the target, this variable is replaced and a new one is selected.
-After a given dataset has been generated, we induce 50% MCAR missingness in each column.
+After each dataset has been generated, we induce 50% MCAR missingness in every column.
 To ensure that the data do not become too sparse for imputation, we include the fully observed gender and birthyr variables in all samples.